1. Safety and wellbeing for you and your children

 Adult Safety Programmes have two parts:

-1. Safety programme assessment — someone will talk with you to create an immediate safety plan.
+1. Safety programme assessment — someone will talk with you about what support you need, what you would like to achieve through the programme and help you create a safety plan.

 Information about Protection Orders